cannonpalms/tag-values-cache/docs/INTERAVL_BUG_ROOT_CAUSE.md

 - **VecCache**: Uses a Vec, allows duplicate ranges
 - **IntervalTreeCache**: Uses a different interval tree implementation (interval-tree crate)
 - **LapperCache/ValueLapperCache**: Uses rust-lapper which handles duplicates
-- **InteravlCache/InteravlAltCache**: Both use the interavl crate which has this limitation
+- **InteravlCache**: Uses the interavl crate which has this limitation

 ## Possible Fixes